 CRPS-2, once referred to as Causalgia, is the type in which injury to a nerve, or nerves, can be located.

-How Regenerative Medicine Treats CRPS/RSD
+How Regenerative Medicine Help Reduce Symptoms of CRPS/RSD

 Who Are The Most Likely Candidates To Get Complex Regional Pain Syndrome?

-A More Detailed Look At CRPS/RDS Symptoms
+A More Detailed Look At CRPS/RSD Symptoms

 The painful sensation frequently spreads throughout the limb.
 This is often true even if the original injury or trauma was strictly limited to one of the toes or fingers.
 In some cases, the pain travels into the opposing leg or arm.
-Allodynia, which is an extreme and often painful sensitivity to even the lightest of touches by a person or by brushing against an object, can also be present.
+Allodynia, which is an extreme and often painful sensitivity to even the lightest of touches by a person or from brushing against an object, can also be present.

 Complex regional pain syndrome can also present as irregular circulation if nerves associated with blood flow and the regulation of body temperature have been damaged.
-This results not only in fluctuations of body temperature, but can also cause:
+This results not only in fluctuations of body temperature but can also cause:

 - Mottling in skin tone